 Email's Not Going Anywhere

-On top of that, a colossal 99% of the general internet-using public not only uses email but says they check it at least one time every day.
+On top of that, a colossal 99% of the general internet-using public uses email and says they check it at least once every day.

 Pay Attention To User Experience

 Here it is, the caveat you knew was coming.
 Email is a solid choice of medium to spread your message.
 Not only that, it's an incredibly good way to reach the Millennials generation, the largest to date.

 And most of those things revolve around the user experience; that is, it's about how your reader interacts with and digests the information you're sharing.
 For example, if you only send emails when you have a sales pitch to make, you'll lose readers.
 Fast.